 - They bless India with abundant energy but

-needsto invest in innovative technologies and systems to fulfill their future needs.
+needto invest in innovative technologies and systems to fulfill their future needs.

 Solar Energy for Sustainable Development

 Solar energy is one of the many interventions that have surged in the market that speaks about sustainable development.
-This clean and renewable source of energy can fuel the development of India by smart, eco-friendly solutions.
+This clean and renewable source of energy can fuel the development of India with smart, eco-friendly solutions.

 An Urgent Need to Innovate the Renewable Energy Sector

 Technological innovations should be made keeping in mind environmental solutions.
 The government needs to come up with policies that are viable even in rural areas.
-Power consuming companies are adapting to sustainable development by changing to smart innovations like:
+Power-consuming companies are adapting to sustainable development by changing to smart innovations like:

 - Floating photovoltaic power plant – It is helpful in cities that are devoid of electricity and have enough water bodies.

 - Intelligent lithium-based batteries that stores energy obtained from rooftop solar installations.